LyonsLab/PhytoOracle/docs/index.rst

 Acknowledgements
 ================

 This project partially built on code initially developed by the `TERRA-REF project <https://www.terraref.org/>`_ and `Ag-Pipeline <https://github.com/AgPipeline/>`_ team.
 We thank the University of Arizona Advanced Cyberinfrastrcture Concept class of 2019 for additional work.
+Logo credit: Christian Gonzalez.

 Issues and Questions
 ====================